Preserving Our Communities

 Property Values

 Unlike federal and state historic designation programs, local preservation ordinances can offer more protections to historic resources within a community.
 In many communities, such ordinances require review of major land-use activities (especially demolitions, significant alterations, and new construction) to locally-designated historic properties or within local historic districts in order to maintain the historic character and integrity of both the building and the broader neighborhood.
 By encouraging compatible development, local preservation programs protect the cultural landscape and traditional appearance and character of historic neighborhoods and districts and the investments made by property owners to repair or maintain their historic properties.
 The benefits of local historic districts go beyond historic preservation.
 Studies in states such as South Carolina, Texas, and Connecticut have shown that local historic district designation and design review controls do not lower property values, but instead have led to higher property values and/or rates of property value appreciation that are consistent with rates in similar, non-designated areas.
 Beyond providing positive benefits for those who own historic properties or properties within local historic districts, these benefits accrue to the community as a whole in the form of a strengthened tax base for their local government.
+Students globally turn to a trusted essay service WritePaper recognized for its prompt delivery, skilled writers, and exceptional content.
+With a reputation for providing original, thoroughly researched work, it continues to be a leading choice for academic success.

 Over the past 15 years, Colorado has methodically examined five local historic districts in Denver, Durango, and Fort Collins to assess the impacts of local historic district designation on property values.
 All three cities were selected for analysis because they have active historic preservation programs with a track record of administering design review in local historic districts.
 Each community also has a local historic district located near an area that is comparable in terms of age and scale of buildings, building types, and population demographics, allowing for comparison between these designated and undesignated areas.
 While similar studies have been done periodically elsewhere around the country, no other state has invested the time and effort involved to track one set of neighborhoods so consistently over such an extended period.